 Dick is watching the fleet come in when he sees June.
 Dick has no intention of joining the Navy, which is a family tradition, and June, having lost her father and brother in the Navy, does ...
 See full summary »

 Vicki Wallace (Joan Blondell) takes great pleasure in teasing her husband,Tony Wallace (Warren William), who takes no pleasure at all in being teased and it isn't long before he ups and ...
 See full summary »

 Edward Everett Horton

 Small-town bumpkin Winfred Simpson is annoyed by the attention paid to his girl, Phyllis Jenkins, by a hotshot trick cyclist, Harry St. Clair, breezing through and impressing the locals on a personal appearance tour at the town theatre.
-When Phyliss turns Winfred down, he hits the road to become a success at the big 6-Day bike race.
+When Phyllis turns Winfred down, he hits the road to become a success at the big 6-Day bike race.
 He meets Clinton Hemmings and they become partners as it is a two-man event, and get practice time for the race by getting jobs as bicycle messengers.
 Winfred, delivering a message to St. Clair at his hotel, mistakes a voice he hears in St. Clair's room as Phyllis, gets into a fight with him and hauled off to the pokey.
 The race starts without him, with Clinton riding alone.
 Finally getting released from jail, Winfred races on a "borrowed" bike to the "Velodrome" and enters the race just in time.
-An ether-saturated cloth, caught in his rear-wheel spokes, aids him more than a little as the other riders are ...Written by
+An ether-saturated cloth, caught in his rear-wheel spokes, aids him more than a little as the other riders are overcome from the fumes when they try to pass him.Written by